Last Updated: 6/1/2023

 Workers cannot be fired for pursuing workers’ compensation claims, and employers cannot punish other employees for supporting a worker's claim.
 Also, in any future job interviews, employers cannot consider past workers’ compensation claims as a factor in whether to hire the individual.
 Speak with an attorney if any of these problems arise.

-Walker, Billingsley & Bair can help Des Moines workers prepare appeals of their workers’ compensation denials and will answer any questions about the process.
+Walker, Billingsley & Bair can help Iowa workers prepare appeals of their workers’ compensation denials and will answer any questions about the process.
 Contact our office at (888) 435-9886 to schedule a consultation with an attorney.